typhoon-hil/allure-docx/README.md

 ### Installing with Python and pip
 You need a installed python interpreter.

-Clone the repository and install with `pip install .`.
+Clone the repository and install with "`pip install .`" (there is a dot at the end, indicating the current folder).
 Then if your python Scripts folder is in the PATH, you can run directly from command line as `allure-docx`.

 ## Usage
 Check usage by running `allure-docx --help`